Addingham Environment Weekend

 as envisaged by James McKay

-This year our Environment Weekend will be held on 15th and 16th May
+This year our Environment Weekend waS held on 15th and 16th May

-It will be a family friendly, COVID-safe, outdoors event of self-guided walks with activities and demonstrations.
+It was a family friendly, COVID-safe, outdoors event of self-guided walks with activities and demonstrations.

 Click here to download an advertising poster.